EDDYMENS/coding-terms-markdown/README.md

 ``orderBy`` param to order the results in descending order based  on a particular field eg ``params= {order:"content"}``.
 * The ``where`` parameter gets data where the key id is equal to 2 ``params= {where:["id,2"]}``.

+**N.B.** Pay attention to whitespaces.
+If the params doesn't contain whitespaces and you provide one, query will return no results.

 **addData:**

 You may add data to a service table using